cloudquery/cloudquery/website/pages/docs/deployment/github-actions.md

         run: cloudquery sync cloudquery.yml --log-console
         env:
           CQ_DSN: ${{ secrets.CQ_DSN }} # Connection string to a PostgreSQL database
-      - uses: actions/upload-artifact@v3 # Upload logs as a GitHub actions artifact
-        if: always()
-        with:
-          name: 'cloudquery.log'
-          path: 'cloudquery.log'
 ```

 Once committed to the default branch of the repository, the above workflow will run daily at 3 a.m. and will sync the AWS source plugin with the PostgreSQL destination plugin.